Quantum Lower Bounds for Finding Stationary Points of Nonconvex Functions: Introduction

 where the support of a tensor $M\in\mathbb{R}^{\otimes^k T}$ is defined as

 We say $f$ is a zero-chain if it is a $p$-th-order zero-chain for every $p\in\mathbb{N}$. \end{definition}

-Intuitively, if the objective function with an unknown coordinate system is a zero-chain, and if we query the $p$-th order derivatives at point $\x$ with only its first $i$ entries being nonzero, such query can only reveal information of the $(i+1)$-th coordinate direction.
-Hence, for any classical algorithm that never explores directions with zero derivatives components that seem not to affect the function, which is referred to as ``zero-respecting algorithm" in~\cite{carmon2020lower}, it takes at least $T$ queries to learn all the $T$ coordinate directions.
-Moreover, we can observe that finding a stationary point of the function $f$ defined in Eq.~\eqn{nesterov} requires complete knowledge of all the $T$ directions, indicating that it takes at least $T$ queries for a zero-respecting algorithm to find the stationary point of $f$ deterministically.
+Intuitively, if the objective function with an unknown set of coordinates is a zero-chain, and if we query its derivatives at point $\x$ with only its first $i$ entries being nonzero, such query can only reveal information of the $(i+1)$-th coordinate, exhibiting a sequential nature.
+Hence, for any classical algorithm that never explores directions with zero derivatives components that seem not to affect the function, which is referred to as ``zero-respecting algorithm"~\cite{carmon2020lower}, it takes at least $T$ queries to learn all the $T$ coordinates.
+Moreover, we can observe that finding a stationary point of the function $f$ defined in Eq.~\eqn{nesterov} requires complete knowledge of all the $T$ directions, indicating that it takes at least $T$ queries for a zero-respecting algorithm to find the stationary point of $f$.

-Ref.~\cite{carmon2020lower} extends this lower bound result to all (possibly randomized) classical algorithms by constructing a hard instance following the intuition of the quadratic hard instance~\eqn{nesterov} and additionally creating a ``non-informative" region near $\0$ in which small components have no impact on the function value.
-This $T$-dimensional kernel function is further projected to a $d$-dimensional space with $d\gg T$, such that with overwhelming probability any random perturbation at any stage of the algorithm will fall in the ``non-informative" region and is thus useless.
+\citet{carmon2020lower} extended this lower bound to randomized classical algorithms by constructing a hard instance following the intuition of the quadratic hard instance~\eqn{nesterov} and additionally \textbf{creating a ``non-informative" region near $\0$ where small components have no impact on the function value, which can ``trap" random perturbations} since with overwhelming probability they can only create small magnitudes among unknown coordinates and thus has no influence on the function value as well as the algorithm.

-On the other hand, Refs.~\cite{garg2020no,garg2021near} develop quantum lower bounds for convex optimization with non-smooth and smooth objective functions respectively, and demonstrate that there is no quantum speedup in both settings.
-The hard instance in Ref.~\cite{garg2020no} is obtained via a maximization over several component functions, each related to one of the coordinate directions and the component function related to the $T$-th coordinate direction is the least significant.
-Then, if all the $T$ coordinate directions are unknown in advance, any query can reveal only the coordinate direction of the smallest index with high probability.
-This property also applies to the smoothed hard instance in~\cite{garg2021near}.
-To obtain quantum lower bounds, Refs.~\cite{garg2020no,garg2021near} represent quantum algorithms in the form of sequences of unitaries
+\textbf{Second}, \citet{garg2020no,garg2021near} developed quantum lower bounds for convex optimization with non-smooth and smooth objective functions respectively, and demonstrate that there is no quantum speedup in both settings.
+The hard instance in \citet{garg2020no} is a variant of the shielded Nemirovski function introduced in \citet{bubeck2019complexity} which takes a maximization over several component functions, each related to one of the coordinates and the component function related to the $T$-th coordinate is the least significant.
+Then with high probability, each query can reveal only one unknown coordinate with the smallest index.
+This property also applies to the smoothed hard instance in \citet{garg2021near}.
+To obtain quantum lower bounds, \citet{garg2020no,garg2021near} \textbf{represented quantum algorithms in the form of sequences of unitaries}